ilhambrilliandi/ml_cv_classificationrps/README.md

 # Machine Learning: Identify Rock Papper Scissors Image

-This code implemented machine learning using Tensorflow to identifying hand gestures, achieving the accuracy of 92%.
+This code implemented machine learning using Tensorflow to identifying the images of hand gestures, achieving the accuracy of 92%.